marshallst/poly3d_omp/README.md

 ### Compiling `poly3d_omp` and Dependencies

 This version of `poly3d_omp` has been compiled and tested only in Ubuntu Linux.
-On Ubuntu, before compiling `poly3d_omp` you will likely need to install some dependencies to enable full parallelization.
+On Ubuntu, before compiling `poly3d_omp` you will likely need to install some dependencies to enable full parallelization.<br>

-On Ubuntu, the command below should work.<br>
+On Ubuntu, the command below should install the dependencies needed to build `poly3d_omp`.<br>
-`sudo apt install libomp-dev liblapack-dev libopenblas-dev`<br>
+`sudo apt install build-essential libomp-dev liblapack-dev libopenblas-dev`<br>

 On Mac OS, using `brew` the install command below may work (unverified).<br>
 `brew install openblas lapack libomp`<br>